Rosuavio/system-configs/test/README.md

 Increasting the font sizes to 16-32 ish can improve ocr a lot This ushally needed to be configured on a per app basis

-Contorls much like the font section.
+Controls much like the font section.

 ### Playing with font rendering options

-Can make a diffrence in the text it effects
+Can make a difference in the text it effects

 Similar control story to the #Font section fonts.fontconfig = {